 What requirements complicate the candidate searching process?

 - Languages proficiency.
-While most developers master English at a decent level, tech specialists with knowledge of other languages, be it German, French, Japanese, are hard to come by.
+While most developers master English at a decent level, tech specialists with knowledge of other languages, be it German, French, or Japanese, are hard to come by.

 - Working more than 8 hours per day.
 Ukrainian developers are not likely to take work home as they value the work-life balance.